 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However, most patients will enjoy their final results within one to three months.

 Call us today if you feel that your implants are in need of exchange or removal.
-Breast implant exchange surgeries, performed by board-certified plastic surgeon Dr. Brandon Mang, are available in the Tampa and St. Petersburg area.
+Breast implant exchange surgeries, performed by board-certified plastic surgeon Dr. Brandon Mang, are available in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.
 Contact us to schedule a consultation with Dr. Mang today.